Sarah-Bue/knit-space/README.md

 - [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used to help with styling and responsiveness.

-- [Google Fonts](https://fonts.google.com) was used to import the fonts into the html file, and were used on all parts of the site.
+- [Google Fonts](https://fonts.google.com) was used to import the fonts into the HTML file and use them throughout the site.

 - [Font Awesome](https://fontawesome.com) was used throughout the website to add icons for aesthetic and UX purposes.

 - [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) was used for user authentication, registration, and account management.

-- [Gunicorn](https://gunicorn.org/) was used as Python WSGI HTTP Server for UNIX to support the deployment of Django application.
+- [Gunicorn](https://gunicorn.org/) was used as a Python WSGI HTTP Server for UNIX to support the deployment of the Django application.

-- [Summernote](https://summernote.org/) was used as WYSIWYG editor.
+- [Summernote](https://summernote.org/) was used as a WYSIWYG editor.

-- [Heroku Postgres](https://www.heroku.com/postgres) was used in production, as a service based on PostgreSQL provided by Heroku.
+- [Heroku Postgres](https://www.heroku.com/postgres) was used in production as a service based on PostgreSQL provided by Heroku.

 - [Cloudinary](https://cloudinary.com/) was used as an image storage solution.

-- [jQuery](https://jquery.com/) was used as a JavaScript library to simplify JavaScript code used.
+- [jQuery](https://jquery.com/) was used as a JavaScript library to simplify the JavaScript code.

 ### Tools and Programs

 - [Git](https://git-scm.com) was used for version control.

-- [GitPod](https://gitpod.io/) was used for writing, committin, and ppushing code to GitHub.
+- [GitPod](https://gitpod.io/) was used for writing, committing, and pushing code to GitHub.

 - [GitHub](https://github.com) was used to store the code.